cameronbosch/quackstation/README.md

  - **Tab:** Temporarily Disable Speed Limiter
  - **Space:** Pause/Resume Emulation

+# License
+QuackStation is licensed under the GNU GPLv3 or later, and all contributions to the code base going forward must be compatible with this license.
+However, as the license that the final release of DuckStation that was released under was _only_ licensed under the GNU GPLv3 (without the "or later" clause), it is (at least for now) for all intents and purposes under the GNU GPLv3 only.
+The terms of the license are contained in the LICENSE file.

 ## Disclaimers

-Icon by (icon needed)
+- This project was forked from DuckStation, which was (c) September 2019 - September 2024 stenzek and other contributors.
+  - "DuckStation" and its logo are trademarks of stenzek, likely held by stenzek.
+This project is no longer affiliated with DuckStation and is a hard fork of the final FOSS release.

-"PlayStation" and "PSX" are registered trademarks of Sony Interactive Entertainment Europe Limited.
+- "PlayStation" and "PSX" are registered trademarks of Sony Interactive Entertainment Europe Limited.
 This project is not affiliated in any way with Sony Interactive Entertainment.